awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-edit-function.md

 **CloudFront event**
 Choose the CloudFront event that causes the function to execute\.
 **Enable trigger and replicate**
-Select this check box so Lambda replicates the function to regions globally\.
+Select this check box so Lambda replicates the function to Regions globally\.

 1. Choose **Submit**\.